-"The Path of Drunken Boxing Pocketbook" 6 x 9 manual
+"The Path of Drunken Boxing Pocketbook" (6 x 9 version)

 This is a 190+ page book based upon Eight Drunken Immortals Gong Fu, and is a “must-read” for anyone interested in this rare Chinese system.
 It specifically covers the internal aspects of drunken qi gong, nei gong (drunkard’s yoga) and each immortal’s respective archetypal energies (for both internal work and combat).
 The text describes theory, external training methods, internal cultivation practices, and is completed by explaining the combat methods and strategies of each of the Eight Immortals.

 This softcover book is 8.5” x 11” (“coffee table book” size), with dozens of clear images explaining the methodology.
 Get in CONTACT with us if you have any questions, and show dedicated effort in the training.
 Start your training now!